malmriv/malmriv.github.io/_posts/2020-08-5-export-filmaffinity-data-to-csv.md

 df = as.data.frame(matrix(data=NA,ncol=3,nrow=pages*50))
 ```

 The next step is to go through every page, extracting the list of names, directors and ratings.
 Once that's done, we need to format everything properly.
-Turns out the `rvest` package has trouble finding ratings, but we can take advantage of the image with the number of stars representing our rating, which is stored in a `div` with class `ur-mr-rat-img`.
+Turns out movie names (as well as those of TV shows and TV show episodes) are contained in a `div` tag with class `mc-title`.
+The director/s are contained in a `div` with class `mc-director`, and the rating is stored in a `div` with class `ur-mr-rat`.
+But for some reason  the `rvest` package has trouble finding ratings; luckily we can take advantage of the embedded .png file showing the number of stars (representing our rating of the movie), which is stored in a `div` with class `ur-mr-rat-img`.
 Therefore:

 ```r
 for(i in 1:pages) {
   url2 = paste(url,"&p=",i,"&orderby=4",sep="")